-India saw the highest number of new corporate business registrations in fiscal year 2020-21.
-Dun & Bradstreet has received inquiries on 181K business out of ~500K newly incorporated businesses in the last 3 years.
-These inquiries help Dun & Bradstreet customers take informed decisions about buyers, prospects, suppliers and other business partners.
+India witnessed the highest number of new corporate business registrations in fiscal year 2020-21.
+Dun & Bradstreet has received 181K inquiries on the ~500K newly incorporated businesses in the last 3 years.
+These inquiries help customers take informed decisions about buyers, prospects, suppliers and other business partners.